-- Aetna Medicare Advantage Private Fee for Service and Express Scripts prescription drug plan - Primetime Medicare Advantage HMO in five counties and BioScrip prescription drug plan - Kaiser HMO in seven counties and Kaiser prescription drug plan - Paramount Medicare Advantage HMO in three Ohio and two Michigan counties and Express Scripts prescription drug plan
+- Aetna MedicareSM Plan PPO and Express Scripts prescription drug plan - PrimeTime Medicare Advantage HMO in five counties and BioScrip prescription drug plan - Kaiser Medicare HMO in seven counties and Kaiser prescription drug plan - Paramount Elite Medicare Advantage HMO in three Ohio and two Michigan counties and Express Scripts prescription drug plan

 The initial choice will be in effect until the next open enrollment period.
-If no plan choice is made on the Retirement Application, the member will be enrolled in the Aetna Managed Care or Medicare Advantage plan.
+If no plan choice is made on the Retirement Application, the member will be enrolled in the Aetna Managed Care or MedicareSM Plan PPO.